A step-by-step guide of what your treatment will entail

 The definition of music therapy from the American Music Therapy Association (AMTA) is the clinical and evidence-based use of music interventions to accomplish goals.
 The goals which wish to be accomplished in music therapy differ for each patient.

 Sometimes music therapy sessions will be completed in a group setting.
 While individual goals are harder to focus on in a group setting, it is good practice for patients who need help improving their social interactions.
 Some may feel more comfortable when they take an individual/private session with a music therapist.
 Whichever setting one chooses - group or individual - benefits are still received.

 Another question that many have is where will it take place.
 Sometimes music therapy treatment will occur in a hospital setting.
-If the patient recently had surgery or was just diagnosed with a certain condition - a music therapist may come to help.
-They can help the patient relax or help them find ways to cope with the big news they just received.
+If the patient recently had surgery or was just diagnosed with a certain condition, a music therapist may come to help.
+Music therapists can help the patient relax, or help them find ways to cope with the big news they just received.

 Music therapists can also treat patients in their private practice or a nursing home.
-For children who rely on music therapy treatment may have the option to receive it through school.
+For children, they may have the option to receive it through school.
 This can be compared to students who may leave class to receive speech therapy.